panoptesDev/panoptis-program-library/docs/src/associated-token-account.md

 ## Background

-Solana's programming model and the definitions of the Solana terms used in this document are available at:
+Safecoin's programming model and the definitions of the Safecoin terms used in this document are available at:

 - https://docs.solana.com/apps